 - 1 pinch sea salt + pepper, to taste

 - 1 tsp paprika + fresh pepper, garnish

-- Place OXO Silicone Pressure Cooker Egg Rack in the bottom of the pot.
+- Place your egg rack in the bottom of the pot.
 Add water.
 Place eggs on the egg rack.

 - Cook on high pressure for 5 minutes.
 When done, allow for 5 minutes of natural pressure release, then quickly release remaining pressure (if any).